hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 We think their timing couldn’t be better.
 We believe COVID has significantly accelerated the adoption of online learning and as a result, the market got significantly bigger quickly.Southeast Asia is still in dire need of technical talent.
 There’s now room for a dominant player.

-### Stage

-Coder School has already graduated 180 students and makes roughly $500k+ per year in tuitions with two flagship products: (1) full-stack web development and (2) machine learning .
-They've also provided companies with a B2B product to train their employees as well as experimented with ISAs.

 ### Founders

 - [Charles Lee](https://www.linkedin.com/in/charleslee5/), CEO